CrowdStrike/logscale-community-content/Log-Sources/README.md

 If you are struggling with GitHub or the process, reach out via an [Issue](https://github.com/CrowdStrike/logscale-community-content/issues) and we can do it for you.
 We are here to help.

 ## Contributing Individual Content
+Individual content is "ad-hoc" content such as Queries, Dashboards, Parsers, etc. without a full package.

-***NOTE:*** We may on a regular basis roll individual content controibutions into an appropriate package
+***NOTE:*** We may on a regular basis roll individual content contributions into an appropriate package

-   - Create or export your dashboard, query, or alert.
+   1. Create or export your dashboard, query, or alert.
 The file name should reflect the purpose, e.g. CVE-2011-0762.yaml.

-   - Add descriptive comments at the top of the file.
+   2. Add descriptive comments at the top of the file.
 Comments start with //

       e.g. `// This is my comment.`

 ### Contributing Individual Content via the GitHub Web Site
-   - If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure
+   1. If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure

-   - Change to the appropriate ***Content*** sub-folder under the Vendor and Application it is associated with.
+   2. Change to the appropriate ***Content*** sub-folder under the Vendor and Application it is associated with.
 If required you may need to create the folder.
 Please refer to the template Application for examples of mandatory content folder names [here](https://github.com/CrowdStrike/logscale-community-content/tree/main/Log-Sources/00_Vendor-Template/Application/Content)

       e.g. `CrowdStrike/FLTR/queries`

-   - Create a new file and upload the file to exported from LogScale earlier.
+   3. Create a new file and upload the file to exported from LogScale earlier.
 You will be prompted to create a new branch to stage the changes in.

-   - Repeat for other individual content
+   4. Repeat for other individual content

-   - Submit the pull request.
+   5. Submit the pull request.

 ### Contributing Individual Content via the Git Commandline

-   - If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure
+   1. If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure

-  - Change to the appropriate ***Content*** sub-folder under the Vendor and Application it is associated with.
+  2. Change to the appropriate ***Content*** sub-folder under the Vendor and Application it is associated with.
 If required you may need to create the folder.
 Please refer to the template Application for examples of mandatory content folder names [here](https://github.com/CrowdStrike/logscale-community-content/tree/main/Log-Sources/00_Vendor-Template/Application/Content)

-  - Copy into the approprite directory the file to exported from LogScale earlier
+  3. Copy into the approprite directory the file to exported from LogScale earlier

-  - Repeat for other individual content
+  4. Repeat for other individual content

-  - Stage, Commit and create a Pull Request.
+  5. Stage, Commit and create a Pull Request.
 Refer to [Stage, Commit and PR](#stage-commit-and-pr-via-the-git-commandline) for the required steps

 ## Creating, Build and Submitting Packages via the Git Commandline
 Packages are generally considered to be more "complete" in the sense that they generally includes multiple queries, dashboards, etc. We highly recommend that you contribute/update Packges from the Git commandline via bash or zsh shell with the supplied packaging shell script.